zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.rst

    Zend\Validator\AbstractValidator::setDefaultTranslator($translate);

 Sometimes it is necessary to disable the translator within a validator.
-To archive this you can use the ``setDisableTranslator()`` method, which accepts a boolean parameter, and ``isTranslatorDisabled()`` to get the set value.
+To achieve this you can use the ``setDisableTranslator()`` method, which accepts a boolean parameter, and ``isTranslatorDisabled()`` to get the set value.